moralesalberto/depot/README.md

 end
 ```

-If I explained everything correctly, and you were able to follow, then you should see:
+If I explained everything correctly, and you were able to follow, then you should see this Feature pass.

 ```
 $ bundle exec cucumber